jacob-t-radford/ptype/README.md

 **ptype/frontend/src/hooks/Hooks.js** (Main component/functionality modifications)
 **ptype/frontend/src/js/sounding.js** (Skew-T component modifications)

 A sample of netcdf and geojson files is included where appropriate.

+I haven't had time to clean up the scripts used to generate the netcdf and geojsons, but they are located in ptype/scripts.

 <pre><code>ptype/
 ├── backend/